carevick/carevick.github.io/README.md

 ## Description
 This project presents example of typical shopping cart for potential customers to keep track of interesting items.

-Customers then have the opportunity to review the product(s) they’ve selected and the information they’ve input before completing their purchase.their cart before making their purchase.
+Customers then have the opportunity to review the product(s) they’ve selected and the information they’ve input before completing their purchase.

 > Visit [Shopping cart](https://carevick.github.io/) website.